chris-j-akers/OneDriveCLI/README.md

 ➜ git clone --recurse git@github.com:chris-j-akers/OneDriveCLI.git
 ➜ make install
 ```
-Note that the installation process will create a sub-directory called `OneDriveCLI` in your `~/.config` directory.
-This is where a SQLite database is stored.
-The database is used to persist state and settings, including Microsoft Graph Refresh tokens.
+Initialisation creates a sub-directory called `OneDriveCLI` in `~/.config` where it stores a *sqlite3* database called `settings.db`.
+This database contains session-state and refresh tokens required by Microsoft Graph.

 Once the installation process has completed successfully the cloned repo can be deleted.
 A version installable from PyPi will shortly be available.